Statistical Discrimination in Ratings-Guided Markets: Model

 \paragraph{Trade.}

-Once a buyer and a seller meet, they transact instantaneously and go back to the market.\footnote{The assumption on instantaneous transaction makes the model more naturally applicable for one-shot relationship such as free-lance independent work and insurance or loan purchase.
-It is conceptually straightforward, but technically complicated, to extend our model to capture the canonical persistent employment relationship.} The transaction yields surplus $u_H$ if the seller's type is $H$ and $u_L$ if the seller's type is $L$, where $u_H>u_L\geq 0$.
+Once a buyer and a seller meet, they transact instantaneously and go back to the market.
+The transaction yields surplus $u_H$ if the seller's type is $H$ and $u_L$ if the seller's type is $L$, where $u_H>u_L\geq 0$.
 If a buyer transacts with a seller, the buyer pays $p(\geq 0)$ to the seller.
-In order to exclude trivial cases, we assume $u_{H}>p$ (so that there are gains from trade when a seller is of type $H$), but consider both the case when $u_{L}>p$ and the case when $u_{L}\leq p$.
+To exclude trivial cases, we assume $u_{H}>p$ (so that there are gains from trade when a seller is of type $H$), but impose no restriction on the relationship between $u_{L}$ and $p$.
+Note that our assumption on instantaneous transaction makes our model better applicable for one-shot relationships, common in gig/free-lance economies but can be relaxed at the cost of significant technical complexity (but no conceptual difficulty).

 \paragraph{Ratings.} Market accumulates information about sellers through simple summary indices, called ``ratings.''
 There are two possible ratings: $G$ (as in ``good'') and $B$ (as in ``bad'').
-When searching for sellers, buyers can only observe the current rating of the sellers; no information about sellers' underlying types or their past ratings history is available to them.
+When searching for sellers, buyers observe only their current ratings; no information about sellers' underlying types or past rating history is available.
 After each transaction, the seller's rating may be updated to reveal her type.
-Specifically, with probability $\alpha \in (0,1]$, a $B$-rated seller with type $H$ receives $G$ rating, and a $G$-rated seller with type $L$ receives $G$ rating.
-A seller with correct rating keeps the same rating after a transaction.
-With remaining probability $1-\alpha$, the seller's rating remains unchanged.
-Note that due to the changing environment (or changing type), a correct rating may turn inaccurate.
+Specifically, with probability $\alpha \in (0,1]$, a $B$-rated seller with type $H$ earns $G$ rating, and a $G$-rated seller with type $L$ receives $B$ rating.
+With the remaining probability $1-\alpha$, the seller's rating stays unchanged.
+A seller with the correct rating keeps the same rating.
+Note that a correct rating may turn inaccurate due to the changing type.

-Buyers' beliefs over a seller's type will depend on the rating, and the (equilibrium) behavior of all players in the system.
-In particular, the belief may depend on the group identity.
-If the two groups of agents are treated differently, the inference a buyer makes on a seller with a given rating depend nontrivially on her group identity.
-This will be made clear in our analysis.
+\paragraph{Belief and Search Decision.} Buyers' beliefs over a seller's type depend on the rating and the (equilibrium) behavior of all players in the system.
+Let $P_{ij}^\ell$ denote the measure of sellers with type $i$ and $\mu_j^{\ell}\in[0,1]$ denote the proportion of type $H$ sellers in submarket $(j,\ell)$.
+Bayes' rule implies that whenever $P_{Hj}^{\ell}+P_{Lj}^{\ell}>0$,